srivatsanb-alt/fmMuleInterfaceCompare/readme.md

 # Start or Restart FM #

-   1. Modify timezone if required by setting environment variables TZ, PGTZ in services fleet_manager, db enlisted in static/<docker_compose_file>, docker_compose_file can be docker_compose_host.yml(to access master_fm via VPN) or docker_compose_bridge.yml based on the conf you choose
+   1. Modify timezone if required by setting environment variables TZ, PGTZ in services fleet_manager, db enlisted in static/<docker_compose_file>, docker_compose_file can be docker_compose_host.yml(to access master_fm via VPN) or docker_compose_bridge.yml based on the conf you choose, recommended to set docker_network to bridge

    2. If docker is going to be run in host network mode, modify below mentioned parameters in static/grafana_config/datasources/default.yml
    ```